Historic Oakley is located 15 miles from the City of Rocks National

 (208) 677-ARTS for ticket reservations.

-The weekend closest to the 24th of July brings Oakley's Pioneer Days
+The third weekend of July brings Oakley's Pioneer Days

 Celebration, with a championship rodeo, gymkhana, deep pit BBQ, Dutch

 oven cook-off, parade, pony express race, fireworks and 10k run.
 The

 city park, grocery stores, gas stations, and an RV park are available.

 The City of Rocks National Reserve lies in Cassia County 15 miles southeast

 of Oakley and 4 miles west of Almo.
 Over time, weathering processes